-Our job is to provide the very best care we can to the people who use our services.
+Members help to guide our decision-making to ensure we are providing the very best care we can to people who use our services.

 Who can become a member?

-As an NHS Foundation Trust we are held to account by our membership.
+As an NHS Foundation Trust we are answerable to our members.

-Anyone over the age of 12 can become a member of the Trust and get involved in making decisions about the way we are run.
+Anyone over the age of 12 can become a member of the Trust and help to guide the decisions we are making.

 Our members are split up into five categories: